simple-ai-opensource/simple-or/docs/usage.rst

 Currently, simpleor only has a scheduler, but this will be extended in the future.

-With the scheduler you can optimize the assignment of task to agents.
+With the scheduler you can optimize the assignment of tasks to agents.
 All tasks have an integer duration, and all agents have an available schedule.
+The scheduler tries to assign as many jobs to agents as possible while respecting the schedule of the agents.

 For example, suppose we have two tasks with a duration of 2 and 3.